 - Add Salt: Another approach is to add salt to your tank.
 A tablespoon of aquarium salt per gallon of water is a good rule to go by.
 Remember, you are not trying to make saltwater, but rather to make it uncomfortable for the ich to live.

 - Use Medications: Medications are often the home aquarists' go-to when treating ich.
 They are easy enough to find since nearly every pet store sells them.
 (That should give you an idea of how common ich is.)
 The most common chemicals used are formalin, malachite green, or a combination of both of these.
 The type of fish you have can dictate which chemicals to use, especially since some chemicals are not safe for some kinds of fish.
 As always, follow the directions completely when using any chemicals.
 Typically, you will need to remove your carbon filtration when medicating and do a water change daily before re-dosing.

 My personal choice for ich treatment is an immediate water change (gravel washing will help get rid of the reproducing parasites in the substrate), increasing the temperature to around 80 degrees, adding a little bit a salt (just a tablespoon), and then treating with chemicals.
 Like I said, I like an aggressive approach to ich treatment.
 Ich is not welcome in my tank, and I make it obvious.

 Side Note: Killing Ich With Heat

-However, if after a water change and a few days the popeye does not go away it could be a bacterial or fungal infection.
-If this is the case you will need to medicate your fish with either a bacterial or fungal medication.
-Sometimes trail and error is needed in treating fish, this is one of those cases.
+However, if after a water change and a few days the popeye does not go away, it could be a bacterial or fungal infection.
+If this is the case, you will need to medicate your fish with either a bacterial or fungal medication.
+Sometimes trial and error is needed in treating fish; this is one of those cases.

 Don't Freak Out!